Steps for Mutual Divorce — Complete 10-Step Legal Process (2026)

 10

 The formal Divorce Decree is the final legal proof of your divorce.
-It is typically issued by the court registry 7–10 days after the Second Motion judgment.
-We assist with the collection of the certified copy and deliver it to you electronically or physically.
+It is typically issued by the court registry 7 to 10 days after the Second Motion judgment.
+We assist with collection of the certified copy and deliver it to you electronically or physically.

 Timelines for certified copies depend on court workload.
 Store this decree safely as legal proof.